Blackouts hit multiple estates across Singapore; power restored to all areas, says SP Group

 Other netizens in estates like Jurong West and Sembawang likewise reported blackouts in their area.

+Felicia Tan, a Sembawang resident, told Channel NewsAsia it was the first blackout she had experienced in her 10 years of living there.

-Among those who took to social media was Speaker of Parliament Tan Chuan-Jin
+Among those who took to social media was Speaker of Parliament Tan Chuan-Jin, who noted that there seems to be "quite a serious and extensive blackout in a number of areas and affecting a number of blocks".

+He added: "The hotlines are clogged up with calls hence your not being able to get through.
+Stay calm.
+The agencies are doing what they can."

 Energy utility company SP Group apologised in a tweet for the incident, adding that it was looking into the incident.